 Conclusion

-What is Tokenization as a Service used for?
+1. What is tokenization as a service used for?

-Tokenization as a service is used to secure sensitive data, digitize real-world assets, enable fractional ownership, and maintain compliance with global regulations like GDPR and PCI DSS.
+Tokenization as a Service is used to secure sensitive data, digitize real-world assets, enable fractional ownership, and maintain compliance with regulations like GDPR and PCI DSS.
+It also supports digital asset tokenization to improve transparency and liquidity.

 Yes.
-TaaS is widely used for RWA tokenization including real estate, private equity, luxury goods, and infrastructure assets making them accessible, secure, and tradable.
+TaaS is widely used for RWA tokenization, including real estate, private equity, luxury goods, and infrastructure assets.
+It shows how tokenization of assets makes them accessible, secure, and tradable across global digital markets.